FWyckmans/MBMF_Study2/README.md

 - R version 4.0.0 or later (mine: 4.0.3)
 - RStudio version 1.4.x or later (mine: 1.4.1103)
 - Please follow these instruction before launching any code in this folder: https://ccs-lab.github.io/hBayesDM/index.html
-- The "initialization" script contains all the packages needed for the codes to run.
+- The "MBMFStudy2_1_Initialization.R" script contains all the packages needed for the codes to run.
+It will be automatically launch with the other scripts.